alzuewa/playwright-python-tests/README.md

 ### View Allure Report

-If Allure Report is [installed](https://allurereport.org/docs/install/) on your computer, you can view it locally.
+If Allure Report is [installed](https://allurereport.org/docs/install/) on your computer, you can view it after [running tests locally](#run-tests-locally).
 To do so, run:

 ```bash
 allure serve allure-results